 Lincoln College normally admits two new students to study Music each year.
 All music students are provided with a clavinova or upright piano in their College room.
-In two out of each three years the College elects an Organ scholar. whose duties include the running of the college choir.
+In two out of each three years the College elects an Organ scholar, whose duties include the running of the college choir.

 Meet our Tutor

-Dr Suzanne Aspden, the Lecturer in Music at Lincoln College, is a University Lecturer in the Faculty of Music and a Fellow of Jesus College.
+Professor Suzanne Aspden, the Lecturer in Music at Lincoln College, is a University Lecturer in the Faculty of Music and a Fellow of Jesus College.
 She teaches music history, criticism and aesthetics in the Faculty and for Jesus and Lincoln Colleges; her research interests are in eighteenth-century opera, Handel, nationalism and identity politics.

-Dr Aspden teaches Jesus and Lincoln students together.
+Prof. Aspden teaches Jesus and Lincoln students together.
 Because Lincoln and Jesus Colleges are just across the road from each other, the students of the two colleges share a lively musical life, joining with the third Turl Street college, Exeter, to run the Turl Street Arts Festival every year.

 Music at Lincoln